Oraniopsis: Description

 Oraniopsis appendiculata trunks are gray, solitary, from 30 to 45 cm wide, usually reaching to 6 m in height, though mature individuals in habitat can reach up to 18 m.
 It may be, however, 20 or 30 years before an emergent trunk develops.
 In juvenile life the plant is a ground-level rosette of 3 – 4 m pinnate leaves on short, wide petioles.
 In dense forests with little light they may be ground rosettes for up to 60 years, and in these conditions the leaf, stretching for sunlight, may elongate to 8 m.
 The pinnae are deep green above, glaucous below, regularly arranged with one fold.
 Once trunk forming, the leaf crown is feather-duster shaped, rarely hemispherical, the stiff leaves upward pointing, and usually persistent after dying, forming a skirt around the trunk.

 The inflorescence emerges in the leaf crown and is shorter than the leaves, to 75 cm, with superficially similar male and female flowers on separate plants.
 From one carpel, the fruit ripens to yellow or orange with one seed.

 Seed germination is a lengthy process, to a year or more, with some seeds resisting germination to four years.
 On sprouting, the plant is invariably slow-moving, failing to show trunk height for multiple decades.
 Unless the rate of growth markedly increases in later life, the biggest specimens in Queensland are probably several hundred years old.

 Despite bearing resemblance to their namesake, this plant is most closely related to the South American palm Ceroxylon, differing only in the amount of peduncular bracts, the bracteole flowers, and the free, rather than basally fused, petals.
+The common ancestor of both genera likely dispersed across the Antarctic land bridge during the Late Eocene.